coreyoconnor/scala-native/docs/user/sbt.md

 three major platforms in Scala: JVM, JavaScript via Scala.js, and native via Scala Native.
 It is based on the original cross-project idea from Scala.js and supports the same syntax for existing JVM/JavaScript cross-projects.
-Please refer to the project\'s [README](https://github.com/portable-scala/sbt-crossproject/blob/master/README.md) for details.
+Please refer to the project's [README](https://github.com/portable-scala/sbt-crossproject/blob/master/README.md) for details.